joschan21/contentport/DEVELOPMENT.md

 If you prefer not to use a real AWS account, you can emulate S3 locally using [localstack](https://www.localstack.cloud/).

-In order to setup the bucket, first you need to make sure:

 1. Install Required Tools
    - Ensure Docker is installed and running on your machine.
 LocalStack runs in a Docker container.
    - Install the LocalStack CLI to manage the LocalStack environment.